 Our activities encourage initiative.
 Every activity contains a “Try this” and “What can you do?” section purposely written to encourage participants to tinker with a set of instructions and to expand on this creative output.
 It is within these sections that true creativity and initiative flourish.
-The “Share” stage of the learning process not only creates a space for celebration and peer-feedback but also encourages further initiative through comparison and collaboration.
+The “Share” stage of the learning process creates a space for celebration and peer-feedback as well as encouraging further initiative through comparison and collaboration.
 We want our learners to take ownership of the projects and transform them into projects we wouldn’t have thought of.

 Our existing volunteering and social action programmes are a core part of our organisation’s commitment to support young people.
 As such our Neurons programme will continue to support the theme of nurturing young people’s leadership and social influence skills.

-Neurons produces activities that provide the opportunity to develop analysis and evaluation skills within bite-sized creative activities.
-Every activity requires learners to make judgements based on their previous actions or learning.
+All our activities require learners to make judgments based on their previous actions or learning.
 These judgements particularly occur during the “Try this” and “What can you do?” stages.

 When we think about “systems” and “system thinking”, a Neurons activity may encourage the participant to consider a GarageBand song as a “system” and to break it down in to its component parts.
 These could include “mixers”, “instruments”, “vocals” and “effects”.
 From this understanding the participant will be able to perform an analysis of how to produce a better sounding song or melody.

 Within the “Try This” and “What can you do?” sections of our activities learners are encouraged to come up with their own ideas and tinker with instructions to come up with new innovative ideas.

 The “Share” phase of our activities and belonging to the Creative Community brings the Neurons learners together and encourages them to be appreciative of other people’s work and comments on their own.
 It is important to take comments in the way that they are intended and afford others the same courtesy.